hibtc/madx-debian/README.rst

     5.04.02-2~ubuntu14.04

-It is important to uphoald this format, otherwise launchpad may reject your present or future uploads (see Troubleshooting_).
+It is important to uphold this format, otherwise launchpad may reject your present or future uploads (see Troubleshooting_).

 See Version_ on how debian version numbers are formed.